blinkupsdk/docs/README.md

 #### Connection

-This notification happens when a user who received a connection request replies to that request, either by accepting or declining the request.
+This notification happens when a user replies to a friend request, either by accepting or declining the request.
-Your server will receive a webhook with the following JSON body:
+Your server receives a webhook with the following JSON body:

 ```json
 {